RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 The type of floor you have will determine how you should clean it.

-Hardwood or laminate floors should be swept or vacuumed at least once a week.
-That will prevent dirt and dust from scratching the surface.
+Hardwood, vinyl, laminate floors should be cleaned at least once a week to prevent dirt and debris from accumulating.

-Also, avoid soaking the floor as that can cause the hardwood or laminate to swell or warp.
+Avoid soaking the floor as that can cause the materials to swell or warp.

 Carpet Floors

-Carpets are prone to trapping dirt and dust, which means they need to be cleaned more often.
-More specifically, you want to vacuum once every few days, ideally with a machine that has a HEPA filter.
+Carpets are prone to trapping dirt and dust, which means they need to be cleaned more often (i.e. once every few days).

 Hiring a professional carpet cleaning service once a year is also a good idea, especially if you have young children or pets.